-SOCIAL SKILLS GROUP OBSERVATION CHECKLIST (nage 1 of 2)
+SOCIAL SKILLS GROUP OBSERVATION CHECKLIST (page 1 of 2)

-tool occupant and an appropriately
+,

 Group Leader: Date:

 Consultant:

-ecklist after observing the group leader conduct a session.
-For the group leader performed this skill "not at all", "partially", or
+after observing the group leader conduct a session.
+For

+"fully."

-General structuring and positive engagement skills Not at all Partially Fully Created a warm, welcoming atmosphere. ~ Spoke clearly, using a voice neither overloud nor oversoft.
-Established an agenda and maintained the structure of the session. / Provided ample positive feedback for participation.
-Redirected group members who interrupted or strayed from the topic, using a kind but firm voice.
-Asked group members for examples of personal experiences in which skills could be or were used.
-Used a shaping approach to help members gradually learn new social skills by reinforcing small steps toward the targeted skill.
-Encouraged group members to be actively involved in the session.
+General structuring and positive engagement skills Not at all Partially Fully Created a warm, welcoming atmosphere. / Spoke clearly, using a voice neither overloud nor oversoft. / Established an agenda and maintained the structure of the session. / Provided ample positive feedback for participation. / Redirected group members who interrupted or strayed from the topic, using a kind but firm voice. / Asked group members for examples of personal experiences in which skills could be or were used. / Used a shaping approach to help members gradually learn new social skills by reinforcing small steps toward the targeted skill. / Encouraged group members to be actively involved in the session.
 (Members can be active in different ways, such as reading the steps of the skill out loud, providing a rationale, providing feedback for role plays, participating in role plays, contributing examples of personal experience.) /

-From Social Skills Training for Schizophrenia (2rd ed.) by Alan S. Bellack, Kim T. Mueser, Susan Gingerich, and Julie.
-Agressa, Copyright 2004 by Ting Guilford Press.
+From Social Skills Training for Schizophrenia (2rd ed.) by Alan S. Bellack, Kim T. Mueser, Susan Gingerich, and Julie Agressa.
+Copyright 2004 by Ting Guilford Press.
 Permission to photocopy this form is granted to purchasers of this book for personal use only (see copyright page for details).